mike-goldfinger/service-trap/README.md

 ## About The Project

-service-trap is listening on a specified tcp port and sends the client IP to an MySQL/MariaDB database.
-In addition it writes random data to the client host.
+service-trap is listening on a specified tcp port and sends the client IP to a MySQL/MariaDB database.
+In addition, it writes random data to the client host to keep the connection up.
+This should keep the ugly crawling botnets occupied a bit busy

 I forked this project of the great https://github.com/frelon/ssh-trap The idea comes from https://github.com/iredmail/ fail2ban DB Store: https://docs.iredmail.org/fail2ban.sql.html